Microsoft/azure-docs.nl-nl/articles/azure-monitor/app/opencensus-python-request.md

             'EXPORTER': '''opencensus.ext.azure.trace_exporter.AzureExporter(
                 connection_string="InstrumentationKey=<your-ikey-here>"
             )''',
-            'BLACKLIST_PATHS': ['https://example.com'],  <--- These sites will not be traced if a request is sent to it.
+            'EXCLUDELIST_PATHS': ['https://example.com'],  <--- These sites will not be traced if a request is sent to it.
         }
     }
     ```